supervisely/developer-portal/app-development/basics/add-public-app.md

 <p align="center"><img src="https://github.com/supervisely/developer-portal/assets/61844772/57200843-dcc2-4b21-be69-fcd230a6383a" style="width: 100%"/></p>
 <p align="center"><img src="https://github.com/supervisely/developer-portal/assets/61844772/39468af0-595e-42b2-bde4-696891bf377b" style="width: 100%"/></p>

-After release is published the workflow will be triggered and you can see the release progress in the `Actions` tab.
+After the release is published the workflow will be triggered and you can see the release progress in the `Actions` tab.
 If the workflow is successful, the app will appear in the ecosystem.

 <p align="center"><img src="https://github.com/supervisely/developer-portal/assets/61844772/187bca28-e3cc-4a9d-b772-65c279cd6c65" style="width: 100%"/></p>

 ### Step 4.
 Updating the app

 When you need to update the app, you need to create a new release.
 To do so you need to create a new release like in the previous step.
-After release is published the workflow will be triggered and you can see the release progress in the `Actions` tab.
-If the workflow is successful, new release will appear in the `Releases` tab of your application.
+After the release is published the workflow will be triggered and you can see the release progress in the `Actions` tab.
+If the workflow is successful, a new release will appear in the `Releases` tab of your application.

 ## App development process